michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 To get started, ensure the following components are installed and configured:

 * Home Assistant sensors.
-Read below for the requirements about HA sensors
+Read below for the requirements for HA sensors
 * Long-Term Statistics Store (LTSS) integration.
 Link: https://github.com/freol35241/ltss
-* TimescaleDB Add-on running in your HA Supervisor environment or as an external service.
+* TimescaleDB with TimescaleDB Toolkit extension enabled.
+It might be an add-on running in your HA Supervisor environment or as an external service.
 Link: https://github.com/expaso/hassos-addon-timescaledb
-* TimescaleDB Toolkit extension enabled.
-* Periodic Energy sensors are provided by Home Assistant.
-At least hourly ones.
-Power sensors alone can be useful too, including the possibility of calculating energy out of them by TimescaleDB.
-But having energy sensors is more comfortable, and energy measurements provided directly by external devices like SmartMeters or inverters are considered more precise.

 ### Home Assistant Sensors